 - Whey protein concentrate (tastes better/creamier, more carbs and fat/better for bulking than isolate – 70-80% protein)

-- Organic pea protein (vegan, contains all 9 essential amino acids)
+- Organic pea protein (vegan, contains all nine essential amino acids)

 - Organic brown rice protein (vegan, complete protein when combined with pea protein)

-- Micellar casein (slow-releasing protein source, good for overnight recovery)
+- Micellar casein (slow-releasing protein source, suitable for overnight recovery)

 - Organic tapioca maltodextrin (quick-digesting carb source, good for bulking and energy during and after workouts)

 - Organic tapioca dextrose (another fast-digesting carb source, good in moderation for restoring glycogen faster/muscle repair and hydration post-workout)

 - Green tea extract (EGCG has been proven to help burn fat but might cause liver damage)